-1955: Charles Francis published a book, about the first black military pilots in United States history, almost all of whom had trained at Tuskegee, and called it THE TUSKEGEE AIRMEN, coining the term.
-This was the first book published about the Tuskegee Airmen.

-- 30 June 1959: Benjamin O. Davis, Jr. was promoted to major general, the first black major general in the US Air Force. - 30 April 1965: Benjamin O. Davis, Jr. was promoted to lieutenant general, the first black lieutenant general in the US Air Force. - 1 February 1970: Lt.
-Gen. Benjamin O. Davis, Jr. retired from active duty in the US Air Force. - 1 July 1970: Col. Daniel "Chappie" James was promoted to brigadier general, the second black general in the US Air Force. - August 1972: Tuskegee Airmen veterans met in Detroit, Michigan, and voted to establish a nation-wide organization. - 25 February 1975: The Tuskegee Airmen veterans incorporated as the Tuskegee Airmen Incorporated, an educational and charitable organization, and opened its membership to non-veterans. - 1 September 1975: Daniel "Chappie" James was promoted to become the first black four-star general in the Air Force.
+- 1955: Charles Francis published a book, about the first black military pilots in United States history, almost all of whom had trained at Tuskegee, and called it THE TUSKEGEE AIRMEN, coining the term.
+This was the first book published about the Tuskegee Airmen. - 30 June 1959: Benjamin O. Davis, Jr. was promoted to major general, the first black major general in the US Air Force. - 30 April 1965: Benjamin O. Davis, Jr. was promoted to lieutenant general, the first black lieutenant general in the US Air Force. - 1 February 1970: Lt.
+Gen. Benjamin O. Davis, Jr. retired from active duty in the US Air Force. - 1 July 1970: Col. Daniel "Chappie" James was promoted to brigadier general, the second black general in the US Air Force. - August 1972: Tuskegee Airmen veterans met in Detroit, Michigan, and voted to establish a nation-wide organization. - 1973: Coleman Young, a Tuskegee Airman who had belonged to the 477th Bombardment Group and had been arrested in the "Freeman Field Mutiny," was elected the first African American mayor of Detroit, Michigan.
+He took office in 1974. - 25 February 1975: The Tuskegee Airmen veterans incorporated as the Tuskegee Airmen Incorporated, an educational and charitable organization, and opened its membership to non-veterans. - 1 September 1975: Daniel "Chappie" James was promoted to become the first black four-star general in the Air Force.
 He was also the first black four-star general in any US military service. - September 1982: The Smithsonian Institution opened a new exhibit, "Black Wings: the American Black in Aviation," in Washington, DC.
 The exhibit focused attention on the Tuskegee Airmen and other black aviation pioneers, and set the stage for other exhibits and research. - 1992: Robert "Jeff" Jakeman's book about black military flight training at Tuskegee, called The Divided Skies, was published by the University of Alabama Press. - 1995: The Home Box Office (HBO) motion picture THE TUSKEGEE AIRMEN, the first full-length movie ever made about the first black pilots in American military history, was broadcast on television.
 While it made the Tuskegee Airmen nationally famous, it also spread the myth that the Tuskegee Airmen had "never lost a bomber."
 That same year, the Air Force announced removal of a reprimand from the files of the black officers who had been confined in April 1945 for insubordination at Freeman Field, if they requested such removal.
 Roger Terry, the only black officer convicted as a result of the Freeman Field "mutiny" in April 1945, was exonerated by the Air Force.